dkurth/dk/core/new/description.md

 == New Command

-Running `dk new-command command-name` will create a command-name folder with a boilerplate index.py and a description.md.
+Running `dk new command-name` will create a command-name folder with a boilerplate index.py and a description.md.